mike-the-monk/Habitica-Piggy-Bank/README.md

 6. Start over, by clicking the Piggy Bank Creation reward.

 Currently, this is a work in progress and does not yet work.
 It is not yet ready for testing.

+Coding outline:

+What I have

+*api information
+*acript author information
+*constants for "create" button
+*constants for "piggy bank" button
+*increment alias
+*error message constants

+*doOneTimeSetup function
+	*Create button
+	*Create webhook
+	*set script "cookie"
+*doPost function
+	*check button alias
+		*If button base is true (i.e. not a new button) *find index locations of each search term (goal, saved, title, increment, should delete button) *check formatting
+	*split into substrings
+	*validate numbers are numbers
+	*create notes for button
+	*Build new button
+	*create button
+*When clicking an existing bank button
+	*get GP value of button
+	*check if button should be deleted
+		*if it should, delete and refund gold
+	*check string formatting
+	*find semicolons
+	*split into substrings
+	*check if they're numbers
+	*add gp value to amount saved
+	*check if new amount saved exceeds goal
+	*VICTORY DANCE (update button details)
+	*Create updated notes section for the button
+	*return htmlservice create html output *api_createNewTaskForUser function *apiMult_createNewWebHookNoDuplicates function *getWebHooks function
+*createNewWebHook function
+*initScriptProperties function (sets initial properties that will be used/saved later) *findIndex function
+*findIndexSemicolon function (for formatting an adding offset) (what is this??)
+*checkStringFormatting function (verify format and number of semicolons) *checkSearchTerms function (If the notes and title are all wrong, it throws an error) *checkSemicolons function (ensures the proper order of items) *checkOrder function (verifies order)
+*createSubstring function (gets rid of whitespace) *checkIfNumber function (verifies if substring is a number) *sendPrivateMessageAlways function (send notifications always) *getAuthenticatedUserProfile function (grabs user information like mana, xp, level, etc.)
+*getUserTasks function (grabs all the user's tasks) *updateUser function (updates the user's information?)